By The Numbers: The Definitive Ride-Count Countdown of Disney & Universal’s Parks’ Lineups

 Universal Studios Japan was the first park in Universal’s chain to debut its copy of the much-anticipated Super Nintendo World – a Wizarding-World-rivaling “Living Land,” leveraging Universal’s brilliant licensing of Mario and company.
 It added two new rides to the park’s count, propelling Universal Studios Japan over Disneyland Paris.

 What’s next?
-With the success of Mario’s half of Super Nintendo World proven, earth is already moving on the second half of the land – a Donkey Kong-themed jungle outpost that will bring with it a unique family roller coaster attraction just like in Orlando and Hollywood.
+With the success of Mario’s half of Super Nintendo World proven, earth is already moving on the second half of the land – a Donkey Kong-themed jungle outpost that will bring with it a unique family roller coaster attraction just like in Orlando.

 Add your thoughts...